 Dessert—organic fruit, or more of the fruit and nut mix with some chocolate chips, or 2 or 3 Hershey Kisses

 To help keep hunger at bay, I drink six to eight glasses of filtered water a day or have a cup or two of the aforementioned teas.
-It is easiest to just carry around a water bottle each day and fill and drink it twice.
+It is easiest to carry around a water bottle each day and fill and drink it twice.
 That is pretty much about it.
 And it is about that simple.
-The real and rich foods keep me full; and when I dish up a portion for myself, I try to eat about half of what I used to.
-Or if we ever eat out, Michael and I split a meal–2/3 for him and 1/3 for me.
+The real and rich foods keep me full, and when I dish up a portion for myself, I try to eat about half of what I used to.
+Or if we ever eat out, Michael and I split a meal–about half in half.
 And since we have been following this plan for months, I have noticed that I no longer seem to crave sweets like before.
 Odd but true.

 Try to use organic fruits and vegetables, if possible.

-I have not been at this weight for decades, and I want to mention that I am a Weight Watcher’s Lifetime Member and still haven’t been able to get to this 127 pound goal.
-And I am staying at my 15 pound loss rather effortlessly.
+I have not been at this weight for decades, and I want to mention that I am a Weight Watcher’s Lifetime Member and still haven’t been able to get to this 127-pound goal.
+And I am staying at my 15-pound loss rather effortlessly.
 If the weight does creep up on the scale, as it did last week, I refocus on SMALL, RICH, and REAL more thoroughly, and it starts to go back down to my 127 ideal weight.
-I will add too that I take a pro-biotic pill once a day for good digestion along with a daily multiple vitamin, and we use lactose-free and gluten-free products since I have lactose and gluten intolerance.
+I will add too that I take a probiotic pill once a day for good digestion and daily multiple vitamins, and we use lactose-free and gluten-free products since I have lactose and gluten intolerance.